“The greatest enemy of knowledge is not ignorance; it is an illusion of knowledge.”

 - They have the strength to act.

-This knowledge manager model states and relies on the fact that if you want the information to be useful, it should adequately organize by using the right tools.
-For this reason, the primary goal of the KM practice model is to manage and control the data as soon as it codifies.
+This knowledge manager model states and relies on the fact that it should adequately organize by using the right tools if you want the information to be useful.

-However, the knowledge management process also outlines how to build, store, pool, and then extend the information as knowledge.
-There are four major phases in the KM model, namely, build, hold, pool, and apply knowledge.
+However, the knowledge management process flow also outlines how to build, store, pool, and then extend the data as knowledge.
+There are four major phases in the KM model, namely, produce, hold, collect, and apply knowledge.
 Let’s take a look at them in detail below:

-Karl Wiig proposed his KM model in 1993, and some of the key elements that he suggested were:
+Karl Wiig proposed his KM model in 1993, and some of the critical elements that he suggested were:

-This element describes the amount of relevant data, information, or knowledge available from a particularly given source.
-The sources may vary and range from human minds to knowledge bases or management tools (such as tacit or explicit knowledge).
+- Completeness: Describes the amount of relevant data, information, or knowledge available from a particularly given source.

 Zack Model (1996)